Nidhi3338/Microsoft_azure/README.md

 c.Describe software as a service (SaaS). d.Identify appropriate use cases for each cloud service (IaaS, PaaS, SaaS).

+a.
 1.**Lift-and-Shift Migration:** When you want to transition your existing on-premises infrastructure and applications to the cloud without significant redevelopment.
 IaaS allows you to replicate your current environment in the cloud, providing familiarity and easier migration.

 2.**Testing and Development:** IaaS is excellent for creating development and testing environments that can be rapidly provisioned or de-provisioned.
 This agility is beneficial for developers who need consistent and controlled testing environments.

+b.
 In both cases, IaaS offers the flexibility of cloud computing while retaining control over the underlying infrastructure, making it a valuable choice for many organizations.

+n the PaaS model, the cloud provider will also maintain the operating systems, databases, and development tools.
+Think of PaaS like using a domain joined machine: IT maintains the device with regular updates, patches, and refreshes.

+c. **Development Framework:** PaaS offers developers a platform with pre-built tools and components to create and customize cloud-based applications.
+It's akin to building on top of an existing framework, reducing the need for extensive coding.
+This approach leverages cloud features like scalability and high availability, making application development more efficient.

+**Analytics and Business Intelligence:** PaaS provides tools and services for data analysis, mining, and business intelligence.
+Organizations can use these services to gain insights from their data, identify patterns, and make informed decisions.
+This is valuable for improving forecasting, product design, investments, and various other business choices.

+PaaS simplifies development and data analysis processes, allowing organizations to focus on application functionality and data-driven decision-making rather than managing underlying infrastructure.

+## 2. Microsoft Azure Fundamentals: Describe Azure architecture and services